cube-drone/build-a-the-web-presentation/README.md

 * Redis for your cache, streams, queue, and search.
 * VictoriaMetrics for your metrics, as a time-series database.

+Of course, you shouldn't introduce services until you know that you'll need them.

 Also, by the very nature of time, this segment may be badly outdated by the time you're actually hearing it - so, before taking my word for it, you should absolutely go do this research yourself.

 ------